-British actor Matt Smith was born on October 28, 1982, in Northampton, Northamptonshire, England.
-He was a talented soccer player as a teenager and dreamed of life as a professional athlete.
+British actor Matt Smith was a talented soccer player as a teenager and dreamed of life as a professional athlete.
 After a back injury, he went on to become a member of the National Youth Theatre.
-At age 26, he became the youngest actor to be cast as the lead in Britain's popular sci-fi TV series Doctor Who.
-Beginning in 2016, Smith went on to play Prince Philip, Duke of Edinburgh in Netflix's drama series The Crown for two seasons.
+At age 26, he became the youngest actor to be cast as the lead in the popular sci-fi TV series Doctor Who.
+Beginning in 2016, Smith played Prince Philip, Duke of Edinburgh in the drama series The Crown for two seasons.

-Besides appearing in various film shorts, Matt Smith starred in the British film Womb (aka Clone) in 2010 and also had a supporting role in Terminator Genisys in 2015.
-He is slated to appear in the upcoming thriller Patient Zero and has signed on to play infamous cult leader Charles Manson in a developing feature.
+Besides appearing in various film shorts, Smith starred in the British film Womb (aka Clone) in 2010 and also had a supporting role in Terminator Genisys in 2015.
+He is appeared in the thriller Patient Zero and also played infamous cult leader Charles Manson in Charlie Says.

-His first television roles were in BBC adaptations of the Philip Pullman books The Ruby in the Smoke and The Shadow in the North, playing the character Jim Taylor, in 2006.
+His first television roles were in the adaptations of the Philip Pullman books The Ruby in the Smoke and The Shadow in the North, playing the character Jim Taylor, in 2006.

 In 2008, at age 26, Smith became the youngest actor to be cast in the lead role of the Doctor in the popular British science-fiction television program Doctor Who.
 After an intense, three-week casting process, Smith's new role became big news in Britain, where the series has a near-cult following.
 Doctor Who, produced by the BBC and originally broadcast from 1963 to 1989, is a major part of British culture and is listed in the Guinness Book of World Records as the longest-running science-fiction television show in the world.